joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 pvdfile = vtuIO.PVDIO("tunnel_exc.pvd", dim=2)
 ```

-    tunnel_exc.pvd
+[//]: #    tunnel_exc.pvd

-The folllowing command reads time series data from the PVD and the referenced VTU files.
+The folllowing command reads time series data from the PVD and the VTU files referenced therein.
-The default observation point is {'pt0': (0,0,0)} using the method nearest the data at the tunnel boundary can be gathered:
+The default observation point is {'pt0': (0,0,0)} corresponding to the tunnel center.
+Using the interpolation method nearest,
+the data at the tunnel boundary can be gathered:

 ```python